magiclen/wait-service/README.md

 wait-service --uds /var/run/app.sock --json /path/to/json       -- npm start  # Wait for /var/run/app.sock and other services defined in the json file (max 60 seconds) and then run `npm start`

 USAGE:
-    wait-service <COMMAND>... --json <JSON>... --tcp <TCP>... --timeout <TIMEOUT> --uds <UDS>...
+    wait-service [OPTIONS] <COMMAND>...

-FLAGS:
-    -h, --help       Prints help information
-    -V, --version    Prints version information

-OPTIONS:
-    -t, --timeout <TIMEOUT>    Sets the timeout in seconds, zero for no timeout [default: 60] --tcp <TCP>...
-Test and wait on the availability of TCP services --uds <UDS>...
-Test and wait on the availability of UDS services [aliases: unix] --json <JSON>...
-Test and wait on the availability of TCP or UDS services

 ARGS:
     <COMMAND>...
 Command to execute after service is available

+OPTIONS:
+    -t, --timeout <TIMEOUT>    Set the timeout in seconds, zero for no timeout [default: 60] --tcp <TCP>...
+Test and wait on the availability of TCP services --uds <UDS>...
+Test and wait on the availability of UDS services [aliases: unix] -h, --help                 Print help information
+    -V, --version              Print version information
 ```

 ## The Config File